Understanding a Bad ADHD Day

 Internal Factors

-Internal states, such as hormonal fluctuations or emotional burnout, can amplify ADHD-related struggles.
-The accumulation of small stresses over time often culminates in mental overload, making it harder to self-regulate or maintain perspective.
+Internal states such as hormonal fluctuations or emotional burnout can amplify ADHD-related struggles.
+The accumulation of small stresses over time often culminates in mental overload.
+Recognizing these internal patterns allows you to plan rest and recovery before exhaustion sets in.

 Support and Coping Strategies